Biological veterinary medicine: Holistic approaches for animals

 Notes:

-- Local reactions possible (redness, swelling)
+- Local reactions are possible (redness, swelling).

-Mycotherapy - medicinal mushrooms in biological veterinary medicine
+Mycotherapy – Medicinal mushrooms in biological veterinary medicine

 Basics:

-Medicines contain a variety of bioactive substances:
+Medicinal mushrooms contain a variety of bioactive substances:

-- Polysaccharides (VA Beta-Glucane)
+- Polysaccharides (especially beta-glucans)

-- Triterpen
+- Triterpenes

-- Sterole
+- sterols

 - Enzymes